Back to School: The 3 Types of Learners

-- Use oil for daily massage.
+- Do a daily massage with oil.
 A daily oil massage in the morning before showering can work wonders!
 Daily Massage Oil is a great choice for this nourishing practice.
 But if your schedule doesn’t allow for this, at least rub oil on the soles of the feet (and the scalp if you are willing) for a few minutes every night before bed.

 - Get proper rest.
 The brain, nervous system, and body need time to process and rejuvenate.
 Appropriate sleep leaves you refreshed and energized in the morning.
 For sound sleep, massage the feet and scalp with oil before bed, take a warm bath, or drink a glass of warm milk with a pinch of nutmeg.